cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

 (Please see abstract.)
 {{-cbor}} {{-edn}} {{-eref}}

-# The `mapkey''` application extension: importing map labels from CDDL
+# The `mapkey<<>>` application extension: importing map labels from CDDL

 ## Problem
 {:unnumbered}

-In diagnostic notation examples, authors often would prefer to use text names in place of the integer map keys that are used in the protocol message for efficiency.
+In diagnostic notation examples, authors often would prefer to use text names in place of the integer map keys that are used in a protocol message for efficiency.
-While the `e''` application extension provides a way to associate integer data items with names, the protocol designer must be very careful to use the right name for the kind of map that uses the integer key: Different specifications use different integer numbers for a key of the same name, and even in a single specification there may be homonyms that resolve to different integer values in different kinds of maps.
+While the `e''` application extension provides a way to associate names with integer data items, the protocol designer must be very careful to use the right name for the kind of map that uses the integer key: Different specifications may use different integer numbers for a key with the same textual name, and even in a single specification there may be homonyms that resolve to different integer values in different kinds of maps (e.g., in {{-cose}}, `alg` is represented by 1 in headers and by 3 in `COSE_Key`).

 For example, Figure 4 in {{Section 3.5.2 of -edhoc}} contains this example that employs nested maps: